Wiqiro/Wiqiro/README.md

 <h3 align="center">Welcome to my Github profile !</h3>
 <br><br>
-My name is William, I'm 18 and and I'm a student at UTBM in France.
+My name is William.
+I'm 18 years old, and I'm studying computer engineering at UTBM in France.

 ### 🎓 Here are the projects I've been working on at UTBM: